siddx78-spec/how-to-clean-install-windows-or-boot-linux-iso-without-usb/README.md

     - then run `ren D:/efi/boot/bootx64.efi D:/efi/boot/mybootx64.efi`
     - you can actually rename it to anything mybootx64 , yourbootx64 , gangamstyle.efi , anything. as long as the grub2.efi menu entry points to it.
     - we need to rename it because we dont want grub2 to load the already installed os , instead search for the extracted iso's efi file.
+- download more ram and ssd. the crisis is real.
+- download the official grub2 binaries from https://gitlab.freedesktop.org/gnu-grub/grub/-/releases
+- at the time of writing this the latest available is grub-2.16~rc2-for-windows.zip
+- extract it to anywhere
+- I am using `d:\myapps\grub2\bin`.
+I usually use d:\myapps as a place to store portable apps. we only need to work with "D:\myapps\grub2\bin\grub-mkstandalone.exe"
+- WE NEED A ELEVATED CMD FOR GRUB BINARIES TO WORK
+#### tips and tricks
 - further you can place a notautounattend.xml generated using https://schneegans.de/windows/unattend-generator/  , and place it at D:\ ,
     - then when booting into windows installer , select language , next, old/legacy installer , shift+f10 , `setup.exe /Unattend:D:\notautounattend.xml /NoReboot` ,
     - when install finishes, run `wpeutil reboot` to reboot. dont just close it. this is the proper way to reboot after finishing install from a noreboot setup